Supershade2/DGSM-DiscordGameServerManager/README.md

 # DGSM-DiscordGameServerManager
-C# discord bot that can be utilized to manage game servers through discord<br />
+C# discord bot that can be utilized to manage game servers through discord

 <em>Libraries/Sources used</em>
 <ul>